SethClydesdale/forumactif-messenger/README.md

 - [x] add new topic button
   - [x] setup new topic form and sending functionality
   - [x] load the created topic once it's submitted
-- [ ] add page numbers to load older / new pages
 - [ ] add button in chats to view older posts

-- [x] add icons to topics and forums so it's easier to differentiate the two
-  - [ ] change icon colors when a new post is available AND the icon if the forum / topic is locked.
+**Customization**

 - [ ] add functionality for the ignore config options, so the admin can choose to ignore first posts and announcements / stickies.
 - [ ] add config option for hiding chat to guests
   - [ ] additionally adding an option for showing the chat only to staff might be a good idea as well

+**Misc**

 - [ ] add new styles for quotes, codeboxes, etc.. in messages (collapsing these elements by default is preferred)
 - [x] add theme color to FAM toolbar on Forumactif Edge
+- [x] add icons to topics and forums so it's easier to differentiate the two
+  - [ ] change icon colors when a new post is available AND the icon if the forum / topic is locked.

 #### Fix
 - [x] fix actions bar visible when not in a topic